Boeing delivers biggest 747 to secret VIP buyer

 Boeing does not identify VIP customers, but past buyers of customized planes have been multimillionaires and heads of state.

-The first airline set to receive the plane is Germany’s Deutsche Lufthansa AG (LHAG.DE), which has ordered 20.
+The first airline set to receive the plane is Germany’s Deutsche Lufthansa AG, which has ordered 20.
 Boeing has not set a delivery date for Lufthansa’s first Intercontinental.

 VIP customers for planes as large as the 747 often request extensive modifications such as bedrooms or bathrooms to accommodate the special needs of the primary passengers and their entourages.
 These modifications typically are done outside of Boeing, but the company must sign off on the changes.